EDUCBA

 Explanation

 In the above statement, we use describe command to see the detailed structure of the emp table.
-It is useful to see all the column names with its definition.
+It is helpful to see all the column names with its definition.
 The final output of the show databases queries we illustrate by using the following snapshot.

 MariaDB rename column output 1